MLI-lab/noisy_dna_data_storage/README.md

 File_1.zip: if you choose to run the code for a simulated dataset, this file will be loaded.

-File1_ODNA.txt and the link to the noisy reads: if you choose to run the code for the synthesized data, these 2 files will be loaded. <br>
+File1_ODNA.txt and the link to the noisy reads: if you choose to run the code for the synthesized data, these 2 files will be loaded.

 Note that you need to download all 3 files and put them in the "data" folder in your main directory.
 Based on the runtimes measured on a 6-core server, you may decide which options you would pick.